M-Asch/Cs181/general/computer_setup.md

 ### New Installation of Anaconda

-Navigate to [https://www.anaconda.com/distribution](https://www.anaconda.com/distribution) and download the Python 3.7 based version appropriate to your platform.
+Navigate to [https://www.anaconda.com/distribution](https://www.anaconda.com/distribution) and download the version appropriate to your platform.

 When the download is complete, open the downloaded file to begin the installation.